linuxserver/docker-documentation/docs/general/support-policy.md

-# Linuxserver Support Policy
+# LinuxServer Support Policy

 Any exceptions to this support policy will be clearly called out in the readme for the relevant image.

 ## Formally Supported Images

-Any actively maintained image from the Linuxserver organisation, excluding base images, is in scope for support.
+Any actively maintained image from the LinuxServer organisation, excluding base images, is in scope for support.
 Note that if you are running an old version of an image we will likely ask you to upgrade to the latest version before providing support, unless your issue is version-specific.

 This means that images, tags, and architectures that have been deprecated or archived are not in scope.